30 things to do for free this weekend!

 If you’re like us, the majority of our spending happens over the weekend.
 During the week we lay low.
 My husband works long hours and I try and find cheap things to do with the kids during the week.

-Then the weekend hits and we manage to spend hundreds of dollars.
+Then the weekend hits and we spend A LOT!!
+Like a lot a lot!

 Does this sound similar?